needle-mirror/com.unity.purchasing/Documentation~/UnityIAPCodelessIAP.md

 ![Populating Product information in the **IAP Catalog** GUI](images/IAPCatalogGUI.png)

 **Note**: The __IAP Catalog__ GUI provides additional tools for configuring your Products.
 Before [exporting a catalog](#Exporting) for upload to its respective store, you must populate description and pricing information as well.
-For detailed information on these settings, see documentation on [**Defining Products**](https://docs.unity3d.com/2018.1/Documentation/Manual/UnityIAPDefiningProducts.html).
+For detailed information on these settings, see documentation on [**Defining Products**](UnityIAPDefiningProducts.md).

 ### Automatically initializing `UnityPurchasing`
 The IAP SDK must initialize in order for in-app purchasing to work.
 This occurs automatically when the first instance of a Codeless __IAP Button__ or [__IAP Listener__](#IAPListeners) loads at run time.
-However, you may need to initialize the SDK before an IAP Button or IAP Listener appears in your game (for example, serving an [**IAP Promo**](https://docs.unity3d.com/2018.1/Documentation/Manual/IAPPromo.html) offer after application launch).
+However, you may need to initialize the SDK before an IAP Button or IAP Listener appears in your game.
 In these cases, check __Automatically initialize UnityPurchasing (recommended)__ at the bottom of the __IAP Catalog__ window.
-This ensures that [```UnityPurchasing```](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Purchasing.UnityPurchasing.html) initializes immediately when the application starts, and eliminates dependencies on the codeless instances’ lifecycles.
+This ensures that [```UnityPurchasing```](xref:UnityEngine.Purchasing.UnityPurchasing) initializes immediately when the application starts, and eliminates dependencies on the codeless instances’ lifecycles.

 ![Enabling auto-initialization for the SDK through the **IAP Catalog** GUI](images/AutoInitialize.png)